top of page

 What is Historic South Downtown?

 Historic South Downtown (HSD) was created by the Washington state legislature in 2007.
 We preserve, restore, and promote the past, present, and future of Seattle's Pioneer Square and Chinatown International District neighborhoods.
 HSD responds to the latest impacts on the neighborhood including public works & facilities, construction, and development projects.
-Our goal is to ensure that the community is not left with the negatives of these projects, but reap the economic benefits.
+Our goal is to ensure that the community is not left with the negatives of these projects, but also reap community and economic benefits.

 What is a CPDA or Community Preservation and Development Authority?